peermaps/georender-pack/readme.md

-the output data does not come out as one array for each point/line/area, but in arrays that include all the point/line/area data. points that make up each point/line/area are accessible by offest into these arrays.
+the output data does not come out as one array for each point/line/area, but in arrays that include all the point/line/area data. points that make up each point/line/area are accessible by offset into these arrays.

 # installation